-If you feel you are not getting enough food or are required to go without food for a prolonged period please speak to a member of staff.
+If you feel you are not getting enough food or are required to go without food for a prolonged period, please speak to a member of staff.

-PROBLEMS WITH MEMORY, THINKING OR COMMUNICATING
+Problems with memory, thinking or communicating

-Problems with memory, thinking or communicating can be common in elderly persons when they are taken out of their usual environment, had an operation or anaesthetic, have an underlying infection, are dehydrated or constipated or in response to new or changed medications.
+Problems with memory, thinking or communicating can be common in elderly persons when they:

+- are taken out of their usual environment

+- have had an operation or anaesthetic

+- have an underlying infection

+- · are dehydrated or constipated

+- · have new or changed medications.

 These problems can be temporary or long term and can be highly distressing for the person and their family.

 For older people in hospital, dementia and delirium are the most common causes of cognitive impairment.

-WHAT CAN FAMILIES AND CARERS DO?
+What can families and carers do?

 Let doctors or nursing staff know if the person you care for is not their normal self on admission or at any time during their hospital stay.

 Let the treating team know if you have any concerns about the memory, thinking or behaviour of the person you care for.
 Also let the treating team know if the person has been diagnosed with dementia.

-Let the doctors or nursing staff know about the person you care for, in particular their routine and how they can be comforted if they are distressed in your absence.
+Let the doctors or nursing staff know about the person's routine and how they can be comforted if they are distressed in your absence.

-For more information on cognitive impairment speak to the treating team or ask for a copy of the SVHM Delirium brochure.
+For more information on cognitive impairment, speak to the treating team or ask for a copy of the St Vincent's delirium brochure.